mclarkson/obdi-aws-p2ec2/README.md

 # What is it?

+This plugin writes files to a volume mounted into AWS management instance ultimately creating a new AWS instance from those files.

 No entry is made in the sidebar for this plugin since this plugin is accessed from other compatible plugins.

 For example, when this plugin is installed, the obdi-rsyncbackup plugin will show a 'Create Amazon EC2 Instance' button in the file viewer when it thinks it has found a root filesystem.
-Pressing the button will take the user to this plugin.
+Pressing the button will take the user to this plugin and allow them to create an Amazon Virtual Machine.

 # Installation